mhinz/vim-galore/README.md

 #### Faster keyword completion

 The keyword completion (`<c-n>`/`<c-p>`) tries completing whatever is listed in the `'complete'` option.
-By default this also includes tags (which can be annoying) and scanning all included files (which can be very slow).
+By default, this also includes tags (which can be annoying) and scanning all included files (which can be very slow).
 If you can live without these things, disable them: